starch-uk/sca-extra/PLAN.md

 ### How to Find Versions

 **Salesforce Code Analyzer Version:**
-- Run: `sf scanner:version` or check your `package.json` if using npm
+- Run: `sf scanner:version` or check your `package.json` if using pnpm
 - Or check the output of: `sf scanner:run --help`

 **Rule Version:**